mvgame74/mvgame74/README.md

 ### Hi there, I'm Maria :raising_hand_woman:👋
 - 😄 Pronouns: she/her
-- 🌱 After completing Makers Academy's Bootcamp course, I am currently job searching for opportunities as a junior software developer.
+- 🌱 After completing the Makers Academy  Bootcamp, I am seeking opportunities as a junior software developer.

 I became curious about software development in 2001 when I studied at a Bootcamp in Spain (Fycsa, an Alcatel subsidiary), based on C, HTML, SQL, Javascript, and a bit of Java, which launched my career in Madrid.
 As soon as I arrived in the UK, I realised this former training had already become obsolete, so after a stint in retail, I decided to begin my career again in software development because I liked the feeling of solving a "puzzle" every day.

 I have a wide range of transferrable skills that I can apply and continue developing for any future project, based on my previous work experience in the airline industry, management, and retail.